stepchowfun/typical/README.md

 That means it's unsafe, in general, to add or remove required fields—just like with `struct`s.
 If you add a required field, writers might start using it before readers can understand it.
 Conversely, if you remove a required field, readers may no longer be able to handle it while writers are still using it.

-Not to worry—Typical supports optional and asymmetric fields in `choice`s too!
+Not to worry—`choice`s support optional and asymmetric fields too!

 An `optional` field of a `choice` must be paired with a fallback field, which is used as a backup in case the reader doesn't recognize the optional field.
 So readers are not required to handle optional fields; hence, *optional*.
 Note that the fallback itself might be `optional`, in which case the fallback must have a fallback, etc. Eventually, the fallback chain ends with a required field.
 Readers will scan the fallback chain for the first field they recognize.

 An `asymmetric` field must also be paired with a fallback, but the fallback chain is not made available to readers: they must be able to handle the `asymmetric` field directly.
+Messages without any fallbacks can be deserialized, since readers do not use them.
+In summary, `asymmetric` fields in `choice`s behave like optional fields for writers and like required fields for readers—the opposite of their behavior in `struct`s.

-Messages can be deserialized without any fallbacks, since readers do not use them.
-That may sound useless, but this arrangement is exactly what's needed to safely introduce or remove required fields from `choice`s, just as they are with `struct`s.
+That may sound useless, but it's exactly what's needed to safely introduce or remove required fields from `choice`s.

-Let's see what the generated code looks like for optional and asymmetric fields.
-Consider a more elaborate version of our API response type:
+To see what the generated code looks like for optional and asymmetric fields, consider a more elaborate version of our API response type:

 ```perl
 choice send_email_response {